 A. No. During the Fall semester, incoming Sophomore BBAs will want to focus on adjusting to Ross and their required BBA core classes while completing distribution (be sure to use the LSA Course Guide to verify which classes meet the main distribution areas - FL.
 NS/MSA, SS, and HU) and/or other degree requirements (e.g. Econ 102).
 Sophomore BBAs will be eligible to enroll in floating core and select business electives starting Winter semester.

 A. You will be notified when you may begin modifying your previous class selections to accommodate your assigned section of BBA core courses.
 Once notified, you should see all of your courses under your Business Administration career in Wolverine Access.
-Please do NOT make any changes prior to that time unless specifically indicated to by the Office of the Registrar or Ross Academic Services.
+Please do NOT make any changes prior to that time unless specifically indicated to by the Office of the Registrar or the Ross Registrar's Office.

 A. Since you will be pre-enrolled into 10 credits of BBA core courses in addition to your previous Fall class selections, you may temporarily have a Fall course load exceeding 18 credits.
 Since BBA students are not permitted to take more than 18 credits in a semester (and most will average the recommended 12-15 credits per semester), you will need to adjust your course load by dropping some non-BBA courses from your schedule.
 Students may NOT drop their core BBA classes.

 A. You should register for a minimum of 12 credit hours each semester.
 Going below 12 credits makes you a part-time student, which affects degree progress, financial aid, and international students' immigration status and is not permitted for BBA students until their final semesters.
 It is recommended that most BBA's average 12-15 credits per semester.
 If you are uncertain how many credit hours you must maintain each semester to reach the required for graduation please consult with your Ross Academic Advisor.